 It is vitally important to make sure that present and future generations know where we stand on issues.
+We stand on the courage and actions of previous generations like Generation X, the Baby Boomers, the Silent Generation, the WWII Generation, etc. Therefore, our modus operandi is never about downplaying the legacies of past icons, because they have valuable insights in how we should conduct our own lives.
 The following eight principles are what I believe in my heart and spirit.
-It has been a long journey creating blogs, being on forums, and writing information on other social media for over 20 years now.
+It has been a long journey creating blogs, being on forums, showing the facts in public, and writing information on other social media for over 20 years now.
 For almost three decades since 1997, I learned of the truth on a higher level.
 I created my first major blog in 2005 being in my early 20s.
 Now, in 2025, I am in my early 40s.
 Therefore, time has rapidly transversed in my life.
 My maturity and understanding about how the world works has certain improved over the course of more than 2 decades.
 We live in a new time now as we are not children anyone.
 Numerous people, who are Millennials, are in middle age now.
 As a middle aged black human being (me being a Millennial too), you think about the big picture and reflect more on life.
-Being on this Earth, you get the time to know people of many walks of life.
-You grow, and you realize what is fundamentally important to show love and the truth to the people.
-Not to mention that following morality, integrity, sacrifice, and righteousness will lead into a fruitful life spiritually, emotionally, and physically.
-I have been around in many places of the world, and I have known a lot of human beings.
-Also, it is important to give wisdom and inspiration to the younger generation (who are in their 20s from Generation Z, Generation Alpha, etc.) who are doing great work in sending the truth out to humanity.
-The younger generation has used technology and being in the streets to express their unique ideals that ought to be respected.
-I wanted these 8 pristine principles to encompass my core convictions.
-Obviously, there are more than 8 principles that I live by, because we are multifaceted human beings.
-Yet, I chosen these types of principles as they are highly important in my value system or my moral core.
-If someone wants to know what my political views are all about, then these 8 precepts wholeheartedly exemplify what I am all about ideologically.
-These are the values that I hold dear and live by in my daily walk in the Earth.
-Here they are:
+A lot of legends have passed away.
+We miss them to this day.

 3. The Freedom of the Press, Speech, and Religion: Those three freedoms are what I cherish.
 In this generation, many people want to bash all of the media.
-I don't agree with that view, because tons of independent media institutions are doing yeoman's work in presenting to the people the unvarnished truth without censorship.
-The freedom of the press means that the press should be given the right to do their jobs without harassment or unfair scapegoating from any administration.
+I don't agree with that view, because tons of independent media institutions are doing yeoman's work in presenting to the people the unvarnished truth without censorship like The Real News Network, etc. The freedom of the press means that the press should be given the right to do their jobs without harassment or unfair scapegoating from any administration (or any human being).
 It means that the press should ask the tough questions to anyone without partiality.
 It's all about getting the story right as accurate as possible as it pertains to the motivation of the agenda of the press.
-The press has every right to ask questions about numerous issues.
+The press has every right to ask questions about numerous issues like political issues, economic matters, social issues, and other issues pertaining to the human race.
 PBS has a strong media service historically that ought to be invested in.
 The freedom of speech means to express our ideals.
 I have been censored even in YouTube before, so I know what it feels like to have my words gone.
 The freedom of speech is about human expression, being bold at times, being honest about your thinking, and going out to express other freedoms.
 We know that slander and libel are not about the freedom of speech, but malicious activities done to hurt people.
 So, I don't agree with slander and libel.
-The freedom of religion is self-explanatory.
-Many Christians, Muslims, Sikhs, and religious minority groups are persecuted worldwide now.
-That is wrong as no one should be persecuted because of his or her religious faith.
-In America, we have the freedom of religion which I agree with.
-This doesn't mean we support a theocracy as extremists believe, and this doesn't mean that showing religious expression in public should be banned as other extremists desire.
-It means that people can publicly or privately express their religious faith as long as it doesn't violate the human liberties of another person.
-I believe in the separation of church and state as the government shouldn't have the right to endorse a religion or infringe on the rights of others based upon religion.
-Also, people have the right to believe in religion or not in a free and open society.
-That means that religious people, atheists, agnostics, etc. should have equal rights in the Earth.
-For me personally, I believe in God.
-I believe that the Lord Jesus Christ is my Lord and Savior who died on the cross and rose from the dead saving the sins of the whole world as the only begotten Son of the living God.

-4. The Rejection of Tyranny and the Rejection of Fascism: I reject authoritarianism.
-We have to keep it real and realize that Donald Trump is a tyrant and we live in America now filled with fascism.
-For over two decades, I have written in opposition to authoritarian governments, Big Brother policies that infringes on human civil liberties, and fascism.
-Many of our ancestors fought fascism during WWII as two of my distant cousins fought the Nazis at Normandy on June 6, 1944.
-For the record, I don't agree with the creation of the new world order.
-I don't agree with the creation of a global government as I believe that nation-states can trade and cooperate with each other (even with alliances) without such an agenda that centralizes power more into fewer hands.
 I oppose the agenda of oligarchy.
 There is irony on this issue.
 Alex Jones and people of that ilk (who are far right compromised MAGA extremists) during the 1990s and 2000s talked about black helicopters, tyranny, camps, and the military in the streets.
 These same people are silent in 2025 (during the 2nd term of Donald Trump) when we have military in the streets of Los Angeles, ICE arresting even U.S. citizens without due process of law, we have Trump allowing the construction of actual internment camps to house migrants and immigrants, we have actual Muslim bans, and Stephen Miller desiring if habeas corpus should be abolished (to promote his xenophobic agenda).
 Alex Jones slandered the Sandy Hook victims, and he has been ordered to pay nearly $1 billion to the Sandy Hook families.
 That shows them (people like Alex Jones, etc.) to be hypocrites as they don't want to criticize Trump on his blatantly authoritarian policies including the Supreme Court giving Trump near total immunity on any crime.
 This is an example of how we must remain consistent to oppose tyranny and fascism regardless of who is in office.
 It is wrong to witness DEI programs gone, to witness innocent federal workers to be fired for no reason, to see families split because they are migrants, to witness a massive increase of the executive branch of government enacting unconstitutional policies, and brainwashed people agreeing with Trump unconditionally.
 We will endorse liberty and freedom without compromise.

 6. Advancing the General Welfare (and the Social Safety Net): For the eons of human history, people always honored the general welfare.
 The Preamble of the U.S. Constitution cited the right of the government to promote the general welfare of the people.
 That means that the government does have the right to provide resources to help human beings for sincere reasons.
 Therefore, I will always believe in a strong social safety net to help the homeless, the poor, the working class, and the middle-class people of the Earth.
 It has been sixty years after the creation of Medicare and Medicaid, which were signed into law by President Lyndon Baines Johnson.
 The social safety net is readily grown by our work.
 We work hard and earn our Medicare and Social Security benefits.
 Medicaid is for the poor, those with disabilities, and other human beings who desire them.
 We have an unjust law that cuts Medicaid, SNAP, and other social programs massively while giving $1 trillion in tax breaks for the super wealthy.
 That is why people from across the political spectrum desire a strong social safety net to assist millions of Americans and other people worldwide.
 By nature, I am opposed to austerity as radically cutting the social safety net and radically cutting foreign aid (including cuts to the highly successful Pepfar program that has helped to save people's lives from HIV/AIDS overseas) will harm people in America and worldwide.
 During the Great Depression (and before that event), millions of Americans didn't have adequate retirement insurance.
 That is why people made President Franklin Delano Roosevelt to sign a law to make the Social Security Act in order to allow Americans to have Social Security after a certain age, usually in their late 60s now.
 Social Security has saved tons of lives for generations.
 A robust public social safety net is a blessing for the human race in general.